Razi Abedi

 Razi Abedi is a Pakistani author, activist and scholar.

 Life

-He received an M.A. in English from University of the Punjab.
+Abedi received an M.A. in English from University of the Punjab.
 In 1968, he went to England for higher studies and attained M.A. and Tripos from Cambridge University in 1969.
 He is particularly interested in Urdu literature in the context of third-world literature and the literature now being produced in the West.
 He has also written extensively about education and its socio-cultural implications.
 He has lectured on topics related to Romanticism.